 - Please don’t post announcements on social media unless news has been officially announced.
-Public Affairs often has a strategy behind the timing and roll-out of an announcement, and leaks on social media could jeopardize relationships with reporters or agreements on exclusive placements of news.
+The communications department often has a strategy behind the timing and roll-out of an announcement, and leaks on social media could jeopardize relationships with reporters or agreements on exclusive placements of news.

 - Always show respect.
 Don’t publish content containing slurs, personal insults or attacks, profanity or obscenity, and don’t engage in any conduct on a social media site that would not be acceptable in UT Austin workplaces or classrooms.

 - Be aware of your association with UT Austin in online social networks.
 Your profile and content should be consistent in the manner you wish to present yourself to colleagues, students, parents, alumni and others.

 - If you have questions about this social media guidelines document, contact College of Fine Arts Director of Communications Alicia Dietrich.

 - If you observe inappropriate behavior on a social media property managed by or affiliated with the College of Fine Arts, please contact Alicia Dietrich.